SantoriniDave.com

 The Hidden Cost to Watch: Ferries

-First-timers are often shocked by ferry prices.
+First-timers are shocked by ferry prices.
 A high-speed ferry from Mykonos to Santorini costs roughly €90 per person.
 For a family of four, that is €360 for a 2-hour ride.
 Factor this into your budget early.

 Santorini, Greece.